octimot/StoryToolkitAI/README.md

 ### Speed
 Our tests show that on an Macbook Pro M1 a 30 second timeline is transcribed on average in approx. 1 minute, but results may vary.

-On a GPU with CUDA the transcription process will be significantly faster.
-For eg. Whisper Demo Notebooks running Google Collab GPUs transcribe minutes of audio in 10 seconds or less.
+On a Windows workstation with a GTX1070, the transcription time is around a quarter of the length of the audio file (4 minute audio is transcribed in approx. 1 minute).

 ---